How to meet and engage an investor

 Investors want an opportunity to review some initial information about a company.
 They will use this information to determine whether the opportunity fits their basic investment criteria regarding sector, stage and geography.
 If the opportunity does not meet their criteria, then they will not waste your time or theirs with an in-person meeting.

-Agents and professional organizations provide capital raising services for businesses.
+Agents and professional organizations provide capital raising services for startups.
 These organizations are usually compensated through a success fee that is calculated as a percentage of the investment round (ranging from two to ten percent).
 Some firms may require a monthly retainer as a guaranteed minimum payment amount for their services.
 The retainer is usually deducted from the success fee at the end of the engagement.

 As with all your business decisions, do your research before engaging an agent.
 Check their references and evaluate their track record and reputation.
 Some investors welcome the referred leads from agents who have vetted and performed due diligence on an investment opportunity while others prefer to evaluate investment deal flow from direct sources.
 Early-stage investors, where round sizes are small, prefer to see all their capital used to build the technology and business model (and not used to pay an agent).